sortecoevo/sortee/content/codeofconduct.md

 ### Reporting

 If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SORTEE Executive Committee or event organizers.
-Alternatively, you may report your concerns electronically (here), with the option to remain anonymous.
+Alternatively, you may [report your concerns electronically](https://forms.gle/31LhHvGfu9bbUMa2A), with the option to remain anonymous.

 All Executive Committee members and event organizers are required to pass along all reports to the SORTEE President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SORTEE Executive Committee).